The Hague System for the International Registration of Industrial Designs

 The Hague system is the international application and registration procedure for designs and offers a very attractive and efficient way of obtaining design protection in multiple states with the filing of just a single application.

 Widespread use of the Hague system was previously limited due to the absence of some major states from the system.
-However, recent expansion of the Hague system to include the United States of America and Japan means that a single application can now lead to design protection in the US, Japan, Republic of Korea and the European Union, as well as over 50 other states around the world.
+However, recent expansion of the Hague system to include China and Brazil, and in the last 10 years also the US & Japan, means that a single application can now lead to design protection in the China, US, Japan, Republic of Korea, UK, Brazil and the European Union, as well as over 50 other states around the world.

 Advantages of the Hague System